Manufacturing

 R&D data theft allows competitors to skip years of development, testing, and optimization.
 Pharmaceutical manufacturers, chemical companies, and advanced technology firms face particular risks from nation-state actors seeking to accelerate domestic industry development.

 Double-extortion tactics threaten to publish stolen manufacturing IP, customer data, or financial information if ransoms aren't paid.
-This creates pressure beyond just restoring systems, as data publication could damage competitive position, violate customer contracts, or expose trade secrets.
+This creates pressure beyond just restoring systems, as data publication could damage competitive position or expose trade secrets.

 The just-in-time nature of modern manufacturing amplifies ransomware impact.
-Minimal inventory buffers mean production stoppages immediately affect customer deliveries, potentially triggering contract penalties, lost sales, and damaged customer relationships.
+Minimal inventory buffers mean production stoppages immediately affect customer deliveries, potentially triggering contract penalties and damaged customer relationships.

 Software supply chain attacks target manufacturing through compromised software updates, malicious code in third-party components, or trojanized development tools.
 Manufacturing execution systems, SCADA software, and industrial control applications all represent potential attack vectors.